 It is not just sportsbooks that have issues.
 You may also experience geolocation issues with online casinos as well as they also rely on the same technology and software.

-As a bettor, one of the most annoying phrases we come across is player location check unable to verify location.
-So what exactly is a player location check?
+As a bettor, one of the most annoying phrases we come across is player location check unable to verify location, or the FanDuel cant verify location message.
+So what exactly is a GeoComply player location check, and what can you do to fix it?
 What this effectively means is your device cant speak to the sportsbook and confirm where you are.
 We can usually get around this issue by installing a plugin (such as GeoComply, or GeoGuard) or making sure that location settings are turned on from our cell.
 These need to either be set to on all the time or when using the app.
 We show you below in detail how to do this.

 DraftKings, and more importantly, any legal US sportsbook knows your location thanks to this geolocation software.
 Even if you are trying to bet in the US and use VPN to attempt to change your location, there is software in place to detect that you are using a VPN and not physically in that location you say you are.